 We serve as the voice of the knife community and advocate on its behalf.
 We are a watchdog of knife legislation and actively work to change restrictive knife laws.
-We are the credible and respected source of information about knife laws, and knives as tools, to legislators, law enforcement, regulatory agency and others.
+We are the credible and respected source of information about knife laws and knives as tools for knife owners, knife businesses, legislators, law enforcement, regulatory agencies, and others.
 Our industry information is critical and valuable in educating lawmakers and influencing legislation.
-We are a multi-faceted organization that is about more than knife rights.
-We promote and inform about knives as valuable tools – everything we do benefits the entire knife community.
+We are a multi-faceted nonprofit organization that is about more than your right to make or own a knife.
+We promote and inform about knives as valuable tools.
+We encourage the next generation of knife owners.
+We find ways to help the industry thrive and grow.
+All of AKTI’s efforts benefit the entire knife community.

-We serve the knife community as a whole.
-Our membership is a diverse mix of manufacturers, distributors, retailers, rep groups, internet suppliers, collectors groups, individuals and organizations.
+We serve the entire knife community.
+Our membership is a diverse mix of manufacturers, distributors, retailers, rep groups, internet suppliers, collectors groups, individuals, and organizations.
 All have one mission in mind – to ensure that Americans will always be able to own, carry and use knives and edged tools.

 We advocate for everyone in the knife industry and all knife owners.
 We work to ensure your ability to make, buy, sell, own and carry the knife or edged tool of your choice.
-We protect your knife-related business by making meaningful changes to knife laws, opposing restrictive laws and regulations, finding solutions to industry problems, opposing counterfeit knife commerce, and representing you before federal and state government.
-We are helping expand your knife customer base by promoting a positive image of knives as vital tools used by everyday people, removing the stigma associated with various designs and types of knives, repealing antiquated laws that discourage knife use, and promoting the safe user of knives by the next generation of knife owners.
-Everything we do helps everyone in the knife community.
+We protect your knife-related business by making meaningful changes to knife laws, opposing restrictive laws and regulations, and finding solutions to common industry issues, such as opposing counterfeit knife commerce.
+We are helping expand your knife customer base by promoting a positive image of knives as vital tools used by everyday people, removing the stigma associated with various designs and types of knives, repealing antiquated laws that discourage knife use, and promoting the safe use of knives by the next generation of knife owners.
+Belong to AKTI because together, we can be stronger and accomplish more.

 Your dues and contributions are vital for AKTI to continue working on your behalf.
-Making legislative changes is costly and we carefully consider each effort undertaken.
-No members of the Board of Regents, Advisory Members and volunteers receive any compensation and pay all their own expenses to attend meetings.
-Many of them donate additional resources, time of their staff, or pay for items AKTI needs.
-Many industry publications donate free advertising space to AKTI.
-Staff are part-time independent contractors so our overhead is kept very low.
+Making legislative changes is costly, and we carefully consider each initiative undertaken.
+Many programs or projects are paid for with sponsorships.
+No members of the Board of Regents, Advisory Members, committees, or volunteers receive any compensation and pay all their own expenses to attend meetings.
+Many of them donate additional resources, additional time of their staff, and pay for items AKTI needs.
+Some industry publications donate free advertising space to AKTI.
+We do not maintain an office.
+Our staff are part-time independent contractors, so our overhead is kept very low.
 We conduct our necessary association business as efficiently and economically as possible.

 Industry leaders, spearheaded by CJ Buck, Buck Knives, and Les de Asis, Benchmade Knives, and representatives from various groups, started meeting in 1997 at various knife events to discuss the need and interest in a national nonprofit advocacy and education organization embracing every segment of the knife industry.
-Their work addressing issues facing knife owners in California emphasized the importance of a united, professional organization to tackle knife laws.
-Organizational ground was developed and the initial board was formed.
+The work of CJ Buck and Les de Asis addressing issues facing knife owners in California emphasized the importance of a united, professional organization to tackle knife laws.
+The organizational ground was developed, and the initial board was formed.
+The announcement of the new nonprofit was made at the SHOT show in 1998.

 The initial Board of Regents, those willing to donate time and contribute the money needed to start and fund the organization, elected additional board members from within the industry.
 Criteria include a substantial financial and time commitment to the mission and goals of AKTI, a specific experience or knowledge area to contribute to the board, and the ability to work for the entire knife industry and knife owners.
 The Board (and Advisory Members) represent a cross-section of viewpoints and set aside personal or business issues to work for the good of all.